All written assignments must be:

 Assignments submitted in an unacceptable form may be returned to the student to be redone and will be considered late if submitted after the original due date.

-A minimum of 10% of the mark for every assignment will be based on style.
+A portion of the mark for every assignment will be based on style.
 Style refers to organization, flow, sentence and paragraph structure, typographical accuracy, grammar, spelling, clarity of expression, and use of A.P.A. style for citations and references, etc. Students will find The Elements of Style (3rd ed.)
 (1979) by Strunk & White, published by Macmillan, useful in this regard.
 Another good resource is A Canadian Writer’s Reference (1996) by Diana Hacker, published by Nelson.

 A component of the mark for every assignment will be based on the inclusion of supporting evidence and critical analysis of that evidence; the specific proportion to be determined by the course instructor.